venom1270/AdventOfCode-2024/README.md

 ## Day 4

 Pretty easy, got it (almost) first try (stupid GO slices!!).
 Part 2 easier than part 1, or at least less verbose 😄.
 Onwards!!! 😎

+## Day 5

+Parsing was a bit more involved (nothing like last year though, thankfully).
+Part 1 was easy, part 2 aswell after some thought.
+This year is going pretty well so far! 😎 *Famous last words...* 😅